vippsas/vipps-ecom-api/v1-migration.md

 See [here](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#url-validation) for details.

 # Migration

-If you have already signed an agreement with Vipps, and would like move from v1 to v2, [contact us](https://github.com/vippsas/vipps-developers/blob/master/contact.md) and send the merchant serial number of the sale unit you want to be moved to v2.
+If you have already signed an agreement with Vipps, and have API keys for v1, you can use the same API keys for v2.

-Keep in mind that the old sales unit will not be affected, and your old integration will still work with the old credentials.

-We will create a mirror of the old salesunit in both production and test, and update it with the v2 API.
-Mark: The new sales unit will have it's own subscription key.

 ## Subscription keys

 When you have received confirmation that your new salesunit is created, then you can retrieve the keys in the developer portal.
 See the [Getting started guide](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md) for full details

 ## New endpoint

 The v2 API is available at ```ecomm/v2/payments```:

 * Test: ```https://apitest.vipps.no/ecomm/v2/payments```